A small sampling of our two tone wedding bands and two tone engagement rings!

 Precious metal can be sourced on the open market, it can be from recycled sources, or it can be from fair trade sources.

 Many people concerned about the impact of mining prefer to purchase from jewelers who use “eco-friendly” recycled metals.
-Certainly, using 100% recycled gold to make wedding bands is better than utilizing gold from massive industrial mining operations.
+Certainly, using 100% recycled gold to make two tone wedding bands is better than utilizing gold from massive industrial mining operations.

 Using recycled precious metal does not prevent the ruining of our ecosystems from mining, child labor, or the heavy use of mercury.
 In fact, it avoids these critical issues completely by making the supply house the source of where the metal comes from.